 3. Improve user experience

-Whether your ads attract mobile or desktop users, your landing page should create a good user experience (UX) for all prospects.
+Whether your ads attract mobile or desktop users, your landing page should create a good user experience (UX) for all potential customers.
 Use these landing page design principles to improve your UX.

 After all, prospects typically click ads to learn more about the offer.
 They don’t need a full list of options to browse your website or explore your resources.